 You said:

-We worked with stakeholders, community members and partners to test the spatial framework and principles in our draft strategy.
-We built on the feedback we’d already had through the Long-term Plan, District Plan “Make your Mark” processes, informal feedback, as well as through our Village Planning programmes.
+The original Growth Strategy 2048 was developed with input from stakeholders, community members and partners to test the spatial framework and principles in our draft strategy.
+We built on the feedback we’d already had through the Long-term Plan, consultations, informal feedback, as well as through our Village Planning programmes.
+Of particular importance to the community was the health of the harbour and the need for inclusive and diverse housing options.
+You can read our full engagement report here.